-Investments in other entities, over which the Company and/or its operating subsidiaries do not have the ability to exercise significant influence and have a readily determinable fair value, are accounted for as available-for-sale at fair value with any resulting gain or loss, net of related tax effect, recognized in the consolidated statements of other comprehensive income, until realized.
-Realized gains and losses from the sale of available-for-sale securities are determined on an average cost method.
-The Company reviews the available-for-sale investments at the end of each reporting period to assess whether there is any objective evidence of impairment.
-A significant or prolonged decline in the fair value of an available-for-sale investment below its cost is objective evidence of impairment.
-The Company considers a prolonged decline in fair value to occur when the market value remains continuously below the cost for more than two years.
-When the Company identifies a significant or prolonged decline in fair value, it records an impairment by reclassifying the amount accumulated in other comprehensive income to the consolidated statements of operations.
-Once an impairment loss is recognized for an investment, any increases in fair value are recorded in other comprehensive income while decreases in fair value are recorded in the consolidated statements of operations.
+Investments in other entities, over which the Company and/ or its operating subsidiaries do not have the ability to exercise significant influence and have a readily determinable fair value, are accounted for as availablefor-sale at fair value with any resulting gain or loss, net of related tax effect, recognized in the consolidated statements of other comprehensive income, until realized.
+Realized gains and losses from the sale of availablefor-sale securities are determined on an average cost method.
 To the extent that these investments do not have a readily determinable fair value, they are accounted for under the cost method.